mlanza/ai-literacy/201/08-context-engineering.md

 Large language models are remarkably good at reorganizing, reframing, and rephrasing.
 In fact, they’re tailor-made for shaping messy input into something cleaner, more useful, and easier to work with.

-That’s what makes context engineering so powerful: **the same tool that struggles with overloaded memory is also the best tool for cleaning it up**.
+That’s what makes context engineering so powerful:
+> The same tool that struggles with overloaded memory is also the best tool for cleaning it up.

 The heart of most context problems isn’t just size — it’s structure.
 What’s in memory may be incomplete, disorganized, repetitive, or off-topic.
 The model doesn’t know what to keep or discard unless you help shape it.